 The previous interest deduction limitation rules, which apply to interest expenses to related parties, remains in force for companies that do not belong to a consolidated group for accounting purposes.
 These rules will also continue to apply to companies that belong to a group and have interest expenses to a related party outside of the group.

 As announced in the 2020 state budget, the Ministry of Finance has introduced minor editorial and clarifying changes to the interest limitation rules with effect from the income year 2019.
 A surviving entity of a merger may not claim the escape clause on a company level.
-The entity may however claim the escape clause on a group level if the Norwegian equity ratio is no more than two percentage points lower than equity ratio of the group as a whole.
-Further, the definition of “group companies” is amended to only apply to companies that could be consolidated according IFRS.
+The entity may, however, claim the escape clause on a group level if the Norwegian equity ratio is no more than two percentage points lower than the equity ratio of the group as a whole.
+Further, the definition of 'group companies' is amended to only apply to companies that could be consolidated according to IFRS.

 Controlled foreign companies (CFCs)